 Descrizione del lavoro:

-This temporary opening is for the Economic Development Unit in Mexico City (Visit http://wxx.xxxxx.xxx/xx/xxxxxx/xxxx/xxxxxxx/xxx1 for more information about this unit) will last 3 to 6 (2 min/6 max) months, depending on the needs of the Office.
+The internship in the Information Resource Centre and Publications Distribution Unit of ECLAC Mexico City, will last 3 to 6 (2 min/6 max) months, depending on the needs of the Office.
 Candidates may be selected throughout the posting period, on an "as-needed" basis.

-Internships are available throughout the year.
-Internships are available for a minimum of two months with the possibility of extension up to a maximum of six months, depending on the needs of the department and the availability of the intern.
-The starting date will be decided with the intern according to their availability.
-Candidates must indicate the preferred starting dates in their application.
+The internship is for a minimum of two months with the possibility of extension up to a maximum of six months, depending on the needs of the department and availability of the intern.

 ECLAC accepts no responsibility for costs arising from accidents and/or illness incurred during an internship.
 Therefore, upon awarding an internship, candidates will be required to sign a statement confirming their understanding and acceptance of the conditions of service.